pxp888/infotree/README.md

 Messages are visually distinguished by color and margins between sent messages, recieved messages, unread messages, and sub-groups created.

 ### AJAX Communications
 Interaction with the server on the main page is done through AJAX messaging to improve the user experience.
-This avoids having to reload the page when changes are reflected.

 ### Realtime updates
 There is continuous polling of the server to check for new messages.
 The server caches replies to avoid database calls when it gets polled for updates without changes.